-Net realized gains on fixed maturity investments were \$119.7 million in 2010, compared to \$10.4.5 million in 2009, an increase of \$15.1 million, as a result of a \$19.5 million decrease in gross realized gains.
+Net realized gains on fixed maturity investments were \$119.7 million in 2010, compared to \$104.5 million in 2009, an increase of \$15.1 million, as a result of a \$19.5 million decrease in gross realized losses and a \$4.4 million decrease in gross realized gains.
 Net other-than-temporary impairments recognized in earnings were \$0.8 million in 2010 compared to \$22.5 million for 2009.
-Net other-than-temporary impairments recognized in earnings are recognized in earnings and includes \$0.8 million for credit losses and \$10 for investments we intend to sell, and \$2 thousand related to other factors recorded as an unrealized loss in accumulated other comprehensive income.
+Net other-than-temporary impairments relate to our fixed maturity investments available for sale.
+Of the total other-than-temporary impairment charges in 2010, \$0.8 million was recognized in earnings and includes \$0.8 million for credit losses and \$\pi\) if for investments we intend to sell, and \$2 thousand related to other factors recorded as an unrealized loss in accumulated other comprehensive income.
 Under the new guidance which became effective in the second quarter of 2009, we recognize other-than-temporary impairments in earnings for impaired fixed maturity investments available for sale (i) for which we have the intent to sell the security or (ii) it is more likely than not that we will be required to sell the security before its anticipated recovery and (iii) for those securities which have a credit loss.